yosemitebandit/vebsite/om2/content/notes/jan24-reading.md

 :ru: Gentleman in Moscow
 - listened to this one via Libby
 - it's quite ponderous, should I have just listened to a real Russian novel??

+:scotland: The Scottish Play
+- I listened to two productions on Libby, the one from BBC2 is really great
+- I spoke with ChatGPT about the different scenes and background (fairly helpful), and I also did some [Anki](@/notes/anki.md) decks on quotes and themes and this was really fun (Happiness!!)